acaztec/iGradMCP/VERCEL_DEPLOYMENT_SOLUTION.md

 ```

 **Cause:**
-- When Root Directory is NOT set, Vercel runs build from root
+- Even with Root Directory set, Vercel didn't recognize this as a Next.js project
-- Build outputs to `apps/web/.next` but Vercel looks in root
-- Mismatched expectations
+- Vercel looked for `public` directory instead of `.next`
+- Framework auto-detection failed

 **Fix:**
 - ✅ Set Root Directory to `apps/web` in Vercel Dashboard
+- ✅ Added `vercel.json` in `apps/web/` directory with `"framework": "nextjs"`
+- ✅ Added `.npmrc` to `.gitignore` to prevent localhost registry from being committed

 ## Complete Deployment Instructions